kirill-menke/neural-network-optimization/README.md

 # Efficient CNN and U-Net Implementation using C++/CUDA
 ## Description
 This project was developed in collaboration with [Lou Knauer](https://github.com/iamlouk).
 It contains an efficient CNN implementation in C++ and U-Net implementation in C++/ CUDA.
-All necessary components were implemented from scratch twice: Once on the CPU using the C++ standard library and the [Eigen::Tensor](https://eigen.tuxfamily.org/dox/unsupported/eigen_tensors.html) class and another time on the GPU using CUDA.
+All necessary components were implemented from scratch twice: Once on the CPU using the C++ standard library and the [Eigen::Tensor](https://eigen.tuxfamily.org/dox/unsupported/eigen_tensors.html) class and a second time on the GPU using CUDA.
 Especially the computationally intensive layers which  have a high parallelization capability (e.g. Convolution, MaxPooling) benefit from the CUDA implementation.
 Also, several optimization strategies were applied in CUDA to improve the runtime, which are listed in more detail below.

 The implementation of an exemplary CNN and U-Net architecture can be found in `cpu_cnn/src/main.cpp` and `gpu_unet/main.cpp`, respectively.
+They use the data provided in `data/mnist` and `data/cell-membranes` for training and testing.

 The project can be compiled and run on both Linux and Windows but requires an NVIDIA graphics card to run the CUDA implementation of U-Net.
 The folders `./cpu-cnn` and `./gpu_unet` contain the source code, the Makefiles to build under Linux and the Visual Studio project file for Windows.
+The solution file `HPC.sln` can be used to open the project within Visual Studio out of the box.

 ## Features
-The following components are implemented in separate classes or files and can be used to construct a CNN or U-Net architecture:
+The following components are implemented in separate classes or files and can be used to define a CNN or U-Net architecture:

 - ***Layers***
   - Convolution